rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 - Tenant must have a Microsoft Entra ID P2 license or equivalent to be able to create conditional access policies.

 # Mailbox Impersonation
-Overview: We will create a Mail-enabled security group in the webui in part 1.
+**Overview:** We will create a Mail-enabled security group in the webui in part 1.
 We will add one owner to the group.
 In part 2 we will create a new management scope a new management roll in PowerShell.
 The new management roll will get the ApplicationImpersonation roll and the management roll will then be added to the management scope.
-We will then use a CSV file with all the users email addresses to grant migration@clientdomain.com access to their mail
+We will then use a CSV file with all the users email addresses to grant migration@clientdomain.com access to their mailboxes.

 ## 1. Web UI preparation - Scoped Impersonation with EWS.
 (Part 1)
 Location: Office365/Exchange Admin Center//Recipients/Groups/Mail-enabled security.